At some point in the past week (or five minutes ago after a Google search), you’ve made a resolution to change your life.

 Remember, those first few weeks are the toughest, which means they’ll require the most effort to get started.

-2) CULTIVATE DISCIPLINE WITH CONSEQUENCES: When you can’t get yourself to follow through on a new healthy habit you’re desperately trying to build, make the pain of skipping the habit more severe than the satisfaction you get from skipping it.
+2) CULTIVATE DISCIPLINE WITH ACCOUNTABILITY: When you can’t get yourself to follow through on a new healthy habit you’re desperately trying to build, make the pain of skipping the habit more severe than the satisfaction you get from skipping it.

 Allow me to introduce some BRUTAL consequences: